 Win Streak May Continue For South Korea Shares

-(RTTNews) - The South Korea stock market has moved higher in three straight sessions, collecting almost 20 points or 0.8 percent along the way.
-The KOSPI now rests just beneath the 2,495-point plateau and it's expected to add to its winnings again on Thursday.
+(RTTNews) - The South Korea stock market has moved higher in four straight sessions, collecting almost 40 points or 1.6 percent along the way.
+The KOSPI now rests just above the 2,515-point plateau and it's tipped to open in the green again on Friday.

-The global forecast for the Asian markets is upbeat on optimism over debt ceiling negotiations in the United States.
-The European markets were mixed and the U.S. bourses were up and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is upbeat on optimism over the U.S. debt ceiling situation.
+The European and U.S. markets were up and the Asian bourses figure to follow that lead.

-The KOSPI finished modestly higher on Wednesday following gains from the technology, oil, chemical and automobile companies, while the financials were soft.
+The KOSPI finished modestly higher on Thursday following gains from the financial shares, technology stocks and automobile producers.

-Among the actives, Shinhan Financial collected 0.14 percent, while KB Financial dropped 0.91 percent, Hana Financial lost 0.48 percent, Samsung Electronics shed 0.61 percent, LG Electronics improved 1.27 percent, SK Hynix jumped 1.66 percent, Naver soared 2.65 percent, LG Chem rallied 2.01 percent, Lotte Chemical spiked 2.30 percent, S-Oil strengthened 1.39 percent, SK Innovation surged 2.88 percent, POSCO eased 0.13 percent, SK Telecom sank 0.81 percent, KEPCO retreated 1.45 percent, Hyundai Mobis climbed 1.13 percent, Hyundai Motor accelerated 0.99 percent and Kia Motors advanced 0.92 percent.
+Among the actives, Shinhan Financial collected 0.87 percent, while KB Financial strengthened 1.33 percent, Hana Financial improved 1.45 percent, Samsung Electronics jumped 1.85 percent, Samsung SDI was up 0.14 percent, LG Electronics and Hyundai Motor both advanced 0.98 percent, SK Hynix spiked 1.85 percent, Naver fell 0.23 percent, Lotte Chemical added 0.62 percent, S-Oil rallied 1.50 percent, SK Innovation rose 0.16 percent, POSCO perked 0.81 percent, SK Telecom increased 1.22 percent, KEPCO retreated 1.36 percent, Hyundai Mobis rallied 2.69 percent, Kia Motors soared 2.04 percent and LG Chem was unchanged.

-The lead from Wall Street is solid as the major averages opened higher on Wednesday and accelerated throughout the day, ending near session highs.
+The lead from Wall Street is upbeat as the major averages shook off a flat open on Thursday, bounced up and down throughout the session before ending firmly higher.

-The rebound on Wall Street reflected optimism that lawmakers will eventually reach an agreement on raising the U.S. debt ceiling following Tuesday's meeting between President Joe Biden and top congressional leaders.
+Optimism lawmakers will eventually reach an agreement on raising the U.S. debt ceiling contributed to the continued strength on Wall Street.

-Regional banks helped lead the rebound on Wall Street, with shares of Western Alliance (WAL) spiking by 10.2 percent after the company said deposit growth for the current quarter exceeded $2 billion as of May 12.
+Following a meeting earlier in the week, President Joe Biden and House Speaker Kevin McCarthy, R-Calif., both expressed optimism a deal will be reached.

-In economic news, the Commerce Department unexpectedly reported a significant rebound in new residential construction in April, although building permits came in below expectations for the month.
+In economic news, the Labor Department said first-time claims for U.S. unemployment benefits fell more than expected last week.
+The National Association of Realtors also released a report unexpectedly showing a steep drop in U.S. existing home sales in April.

-Crude oil prices rose sharply Wednesday on expectations of higher demand and optimism over U.S. debt ceiling negotiations.
-West Texas Intermediate Crude oil futures for June jumped $1.97 or 2.8 percent at $72.83 a barrel.
+Crude oil prices drifted lower on Thursday amid concerns about the outlook for demand after recent data showed an increase in U.S. crude inventories last week, while a strong dollar weighed as well on oil prices.
+West Texas Intermediate crude oil futures for June ended lower by $0.97 or 1.3 percent at $71.86 a barrel.

 Werbung